Home > Understanding Cortisol

 STEP 3 Adrenal glands release cortisol

-adrenal glands releasing cortisol
+The adrenal glands releasing cortisol into the bloodstream.

 The adrenal glands release cortisol into the bloodstream.